 The navigation on your site serves two purposes:

 - It helps the user find what they’re looking for.

 - It helps your search engine rankings.

 Website visitors should come first, search engines second.
 Use descriptive navigation instead of generic text.
 Use words that your visitors would use and words that your visitors are searching for.
-It’s fewer clicks for the user and helps search engines indicate your relevance.
+It’s fewer clicks for the user and it helps search engines indicate your relevance.